wabbit-corp/kappa/Spec.md

 ```

 Unqualified constructor names are not imported by default.
 If a module imports a type constructor, its constructors are available via that type’s scope.

+## 14. Core Semantics

+This chapter defines evaluation, elaboration, definitional equality, and erasure at a level sufficient to make
+the language’s typechecking and runtime behavior unambiguous.

+### 14.1 Elaboration overview

+Kappa source code elaborates to an internal core language.

+Elaboration performs (non-exhaustive):

+* layout processing (`INDENT`/`DEDENT`) and parsing using fixities in scope,
+* name resolution across namespaces (term/type/ctor/trait),
+* implicit argument insertion (§7.3),
+* insertion of coercions required by:
+    * union injections (§5.4),
+    * lawful record reorderings (§5.5.1.1),
+* desugaring of:
+    * `do` blocks to monadic core (§8.2),
+    * comprehensions to combinator pipelines (§10.11),
+    * `try match` and `try` to error-handling combinators (§9),
+    * method-call sugar (§13.1),
+* termination checking (§6.4),
+* optional erasure planning (§14.4).

+Elaboration must be terminating.

+### 14.2 Dynamic semantics (runtime evaluation)

+Runtime evaluation is strict call-by-value with left-to-right evaluation order.

+Evaluation order:

+* Function application evaluates the function expression, then the argument expression, then applies.
+* Record/tuple literals evaluate fields/elements left-to-right.
+* Record update evaluates the scrutinee record, then evaluates updated field expressions left-to-right.
+* `if` evaluates the condition, then evaluates exactly one branch.
+* `match` evaluates the scrutinee once, then tests cases top-to-bottom; guards are evaluated only after the pattern matches.

+`do` blocks:

+* `do` blocks are elaboration-time sugar to monadic operations (`pure`, `bind`, sequencing).
+* Evaluation order follows the desugared monadic structure.

+### 14.3 Definitional equality

+Definitional equality (also called conversion) is the equality relation used by the typechecker.

+Definitional equality is the smallest congruence containing the following reductions (subject to opacity rules):

+* β-reduction:
+  `(\(x : A) -> e) v  ↦  e[x := v]`
+* δ-reduction:
+  unfolding of transparent terminating definitions and transparent type aliases whose bodies are available
+  and not hidden in the module interface (e.g. not affected by `hide def` / `hide alias`).
+* ι-reduction:
+  reducing `match` on known constructors/literals.
+* η-equality (definitional):
+    * Functions: `f ≡ (\(x : A) -> f x)` when `x` is not free in `f`.
+    * Records: a record is definitionally equal to a record reconstructed from its projections (field-wise η),
+      up to lawful reorderings.

+Normalization used by the typechecker may be fuel-bounded for performance, but must be sound:
+it must not claim definitional equality unless it holds in the mathematical relation above.

+Definitional equality also includes canonical normalization of:

+* union types: flatten, deduplicate members up to definitional equality, then order canonically (§5.4.2, §14.5),
+* record types/values: normalize to a canonical dependency-respecting field order (§5.5.1.1, §14.6).

+### 14.4 Erasure

+Types and universe terms are compile-time only and do not require runtime representation.

+Erasure principles:

+* Implicit parameters (`@`) may be erased.
+* Proof terms of proposition-like types (including `IsTrue b`, `IsFalse b`, and trait constraints treated as propositions)
+  may be erased unless explicitly requested by library mechanisms.
+* Erasure must preserve runtime behavior of remaining (computationally relevant) terms.

+### 14.5 Union runtime representation

+A union type `A | B | ...` is represented at runtime as a tagged sum.

+Canonical member ordering:

+* The compiler normalizes union members (flatten + dedupe up to definitional equality) and chooses a canonical stable order.
+* Runtime tags are assigned by this canonical order.
+* The canonical order must be deterministic and stable within a compilation unit.

+Injection:

+* If `e : A` and the expected type is `A | B | ...`, elaboration inserts an injection that stores a tag and payload.

+Elimination:

+* `match` over a union inspects the runtime tag and selects the matching branch.
+* Typed patterns `(p : A)` match the `A` injection and bind `p : A`.

+### 14.6 Record canonicalization

+Record types and values normalize to a canonical dependency-respecting field order.

+Canonical order:

+* A record field may depend only on earlier fields.
+* The canonical ordering is the dependency-respecting topological order; ties are broken by field name.
+* Two record types are definitionally equal iff their canonical forms are field-wise definitionally equal.

+Record update:

+* Record update is typechecked using definitional equality as specified in §5.5.4.